Shirly100/Weather-project/README.md

 # Weather-project
 C# project
-Get the weather in a specific location.
+To get the weather in a specific location.